oucs-teaching/cosc349-labs/lab05.md

 ### Over to the actual learning material...

-Rather than copy the material from that lesson here, please work through his existing [Introduction to Docker](https://dme26.github.io/docker-introduction/) lesson web pages (https://dme26.github.io/docker-introduction/).
+Rather than copy the material from that lesson here, please work through this snapshot of the  [Introduction to Docker](https://dme-forks.github.io/2021-07-07-docker-introduction/) material that I used for a workshop I ran in July 2021.
+It would be good for you to complete the core lesson material, you are of course welcome to complete the extension exercises if you want to.

+For your interest, ongoing development of the Docker lesson is continuing collaboratively on the [Carpentries Incubator](https://carpentries-incubator.github.io/docker-introduction/), after I contributed the initial verison of the material.

 Comments and pull-requests are most welcome on that material.
 It has been used for teaching at other institutions, but still is at an early stage of development.
 Because you all have experience with the Unix shell, and a CS background, it is likely that you will progress through the material more quickly than the suggested time guide.